tooljets/DeepLearn-Batching-Engine/README.md

 ## Main Features

-* Dynamic batching with control over batch size and la
+* Dynamic batching with control over batch size and latency
+* Prevents invalid requests from affecting others in